SARIT42/BLANCO/README.md

 # BLANCO
-  A simple personalized bot (like Alexa) - Blanco using python.
+  A simple personalized bot (like Alexa) - Blanco using python and its libraries.